Computing all maps into a sphere: Topological preliminaries

-\heading{On computing Postnikov systems. } For our purposes, we shall say that a ($1$-connected) simplicial set $Y$ has a \indef{locally effective Postnikov system with $n$ stages} if the following are available: \begin{itemize} \item The homotopy groups $\pi_2,\ldots,\pi_n$ (provided with a fully effective representation).\footnote{For our algorithm, it suffices to have the $\pi_i$ represented as abstract Abelian groups, with no meaning attached to the elements.
-However, if we ever wanted to translate the elements of $[X,P_i]$ to actual maps $X\to Y$, we would need the generators of each $\pi_i$ represented as actual mappings, say simplicial, $S^i\to Y$.} \item ($\kk_{i-1}$ locally effective) An algorithm that, given an $(i+1)$-simplex $\bsigma\in P_{i-1}$, returns the value of the cocycle $\kk_{i-1}$ on $\bsigma$, i.e., $\kk_{i-1}(\bsigma)\in \pi_{i}$, $i\le n$.\footnote{Let us remark that, by unwrapping the definition, we get that the input $\bsigma\in P_{i-1}$ for $\kk_{i-1}$ means a labeling of the faces of $\Delta^{i+1}$ of all dimensions up to $i-1$, where $j$-faces are labeled by elements of $\pi_j$.
-Readers familiar with obstruction theory may see some formal similarity here: the $(i-1)$st obstruction determines extendability of a map defined on the $i$-skeleton to the $(i+1)$-skeleton, after possibly modifying the map on the interiors of the $i$-simplices.} \item ($\varphi_i$ locally effective) An algorithm that, given a simplex $\sigma$ of $Y$ and an index $i\le n$, computes $\varphi_i(\sigma)\in P_i$.
-(Actually, $i=n$ suffices; the other $\varphi_i$ follow by projection.
-Moreover, using the cochain representation of maps into $P_i$, it suffices to have an algorithm working only with simplices $\sigma$ of dimension at most~$n$.) \end{itemize}
+\begin{itemize} \item The homotopy groups $\pi_i=\pi_i(Y)$, $2\leq i\leq n$ (provided with a fully effective representation).\footnote{For our algorithm, it suffices to have the $\pi_i$ represented as abstract Abelian groups, with no meaning attached to the elements.
+However, if we ever wanted to translate the elements of $[X,P_i]$ to actual maps $X\to Y$, we would need the generators of each $\pi_i$ represented as actual mappings, say simplicial, $S^i\to Y$.} \item The stages $P_i$ and the Eilenberg--MacLane spaces $K_{i+1}$ and $L_i$, $i\leq n$, as locally effective simplicial sets. \item The maps $\varphi_i\colon Y\to P_i$, $p_i\: P_i\to P_{i-1}$, and $\kk_{i-1}\: P_{i-1}\to K_{i+1}$, $i\le n$, as locally effective simplicial maps.\footnote{As explained above, the map $\kk_{i-1}$ is represented by an $(i+1)$-dimensional cocycle on $P_{i-1}$; thus, we assume that we have an algorithm that, given an $(i+1)$-simplex $\bsigma\in P_{i-1}$, returns the value $\kk_{i-1}(\bsigma)\in \pi_{i}$.
+Let us also remark that, by unwrapping the definition, we get that the input $\bsigma\in P_{i-1}$ for $\kk_{i-1}$ means a labeling of the faces of $\Delta^{i+1}$ of all dimensions up to $i-1$, where $j$-faces are labeled by elements of $\pi_j$.
+Readers familiar with obstruction theory may see some formal similarity here: the $(i-1)$st obstruction determines extendability of a map defined on the $i$-skeleton to the $(i+1)$-skeleton, after possibly modifying the map on the interiors of the $i$-simplices.}

-In the case with $\pi_2$ through $\pi_n$ all finite, each $P_i$, $i\le n$, has finitely many simplices in the relevant dimensions, and so a locally effective Postnikov system can be represented simply by a lookup table.
-Brown \cite{Brown:FiniteComputabilityPostnikovComplexes-1957} gave an algorithm for computing a simplicial Postnikov system in this (restricted) setting.

-\fi The methods of \emph{effective homology}, as explained, e.g., in \cite{SergerGenova}, combined with the construction of a Postnikov system as given, e.g., in Spanier \cite[Section~8.3]{Spanier} (in particular, Corollary~7 there), lead to the following result.